silverRnk/my-calculator-app/README.md

 this class serves as the logic for the Calculator App

 ## constructor()
-this initialize a variable called expression that would how the values of your expression
+this initialize a variable called expression that would hold the values of your expression

 ## enterInput(inputVal: string) : void
 handle input to your calculator class